Kin The Know

 • Obstetrical history: Previous pregnancies, including complications or losses experienced and details about past deliveries.

-• Your mental health history: Your experience with anxiety, depression, or any other mental health disorders.
+• Your mental health history: Your experience with mental health disorders.

 • Potential disease exposure: Whether you’ve previously experienced illness, disease, or exposure to viruses like COVID-19, for example.